Neuroendo-mdLab/RP-units/README.md

 7. Place the files *Setup.sh*/*Record.sh*/*Camera.py*/*MachineID* to the desktop of Raspberry Pi (/home/pi/Desktop).

-8. Modify the file permission of *Setup.sh* to make users read, write, execute and delete by using the command line:<br> `sudo chmod 777 /home/pi/Desktop/Setup.sh` <br>.
+8. Modify the file permission of *Setup.sh* to make users read, write, execute and delete by using the command line:<br> `sudo chmod 777 /home/pi/Desktop/Setup.sh` <br>

 9. Run the *Setup.sh*.
 A question of whether it is the first time to setup the RP-unit appears in terminal window, so fill in “y”.